corbui317/HomeVault/README.md

 cd ..
 ```

-Then start the server:
+2. Start the server:

 ```bash
 node server.js
 ```

-After building, open `http://localhost:5000` to view the login page.
+Visit `http://localhost:5000` to use the app.

-Use the default credentials **admin/password** to sign in and access the
-dashboard where you can upload and manage photos.
+## Security & .gitignore

+- Your `.env` files and any sensitive keys should **never** be committed to git.
+- The `.gitignore` is already set up to ignore:
+  - `node_modules/`
+  - `frontend/build/`
+  - `.env` and `backend/.env`
+  - `uploads/` (except `.gitkeep`)
+- **Never share your JWT_SECRET, Firebase API keys, or MongoDB credentials publicly.**

 ## Troubleshooting

-Running `npm run dev` installs missing packages for the frontend and backend
-automatically.
-If you see warnings about deprecated APIs (such as
-`util._extend`) they originate from underlying libraries and should not prevent
-the development server from starting.
-To ensure all packages are available,
+- If you see warnings about deprecated APIs (such as `util._extend`), they originate from underlying libraries and should not prevent the dev server from starting.
-run `npm install` in the project root and in each subfolder (`backend` and
+- If you have issues, run `npm install` in the root, `backend`, and `frontend` folders.

-`frontend`) before starting the dev script.
+---

+For more details, see the code comments and documentation in each folder.